acker1019/InterviewDemo/stockApriori/ReadMe.md

 2. Discretized N series by SAX.
 3. Transform the concept of "Value Series" into "Rise/Fall Event Series".
 4. Scan the Series by a sliding window to extract event frames.
-5. Execute Apriori with the event frames to obtain association rules.
+5. Execute the Apriori with the event frames to obtain association rules.

 ## Usage